nnamremmizxilef/phytometr/README.md

 ## Overview

-**phytometr** is designed for researchers planning genotype-environment association (GEA) studies, particularly in holobiont systems (host-microbiome-environment interactions).
+**phytometR** is designed for researchers planning genotype-environment association (GEA) studies, particularly in holobiont systems (host-microbiome-environment interactions).
 The package helps answer critical experimental design questions:

 - **How many host individuals do I need to detect genetic effects on holobiont composition?** → Power analysis across sample sizes
 - **How much environmental variation do I need (e.g., how far apart should sites be)?** → Gradient strength simulations